 Secondly, carbohydrates are converted to glycogen, which provides fuel and energy for your body and brain to function properly.
 Without it, you can feel sluggish, tired, and develop increased brain fog.
 Cutting back on your carbohydrate intake will absolutely help you lose weight and further optimize body composition, but completely cutting them out, is something different and ill-advised.
 Even if you eat a Keto-ish diet, you’re still getting 30-50g of carbohydrates per day.
 It’s important to remember however that the quality of your carbohydrates does matter, and some carbohydrates are better than others.

-Another issue with the Carnivore Diet is that ingesting too much protein can lead to dehydration.
+Another problem with the Carnivore Diet is that ingesting too much protein can lead to dehydration.
 Dehydration occurs when your kidneys are overworked, from metabolizing excess amounts of protein.
 This will eventually lead to kidney damage and cause kidney stones.
 I think we can all agree, that kidney stones are something you do not want to experience.

 Any diet that has food restrictions, will work for a certain period of time.
 But, like all the rest of the diets out there, it’s unsustainable and unrealistic.
 Subsisting on meat alone can create a disordered eating pattern and honestly, cause serious health issues down the road such as chronic illness, gout, or ketoacidosis for those with a family history of diabetes.

 Does The Carnivore Diet Work?